llFREEDll/llFREEDll/README.md

 ### About Me 👩‍💻

-Hi, i'm Alfredo, a Mexican web developer i like to use modern technologies and keep me learning new stuff, right now im focus on make an awesome portfolio for the   future. 🌱 I’m currently learning React
+Hi, i'm Alfredo, a Mexican web developer i like to use modern technologies and keep me learning new stuff, right now im focus on make an awesome portfolio for the   future. 🌱 I’m currently redux

 ### i'm used to work with